jnyfah/jnyfah.github.io/_posts/phanes4.md

 **The fence.** The seq_cst fence between `back.store(b)` and `front.load()` is the most subtle part of the whole deque.
 Here is why it is necessary.

+TODO this whole section is slightly off because seq cst global order is btwe the back sotre and front load, the cas front on pop the cas on steal, the banc and front load on steal, so when explaaining why fence is there, we ned to make it makes sense not just cuz we want back soted before we load fence but cuz we dont want unnecsaaery cas fails even tho CAS catches all

 The owner decrements `back` to signal "I am claiming this slot."
 A thief loads `back` to check if there is anything to steal.
-Without the fence, the CPU could reorder the owner's `back.store` and `front.load` — the owner might read `front` before its store to `back` is visible to the thief.
-At the same time, the thief might have already read `back` before the owner's store, decided the deque was empty, and given up.
-Both threads walk away thinking the deque is empty when there was actually one item.
-A task gets lost.
+Without the fence, threads may make decisions from stale views and perform unnecessary retries / failed CAS attempts

 The seq_cst fence establishes a point in the global order.
 The owner's `back.store` happens before the fence; the owner's `front.load` happens after.
 The thief's seq_cst fence in `steal_front` does the same.
 The global order guarantee means at least one of them sees the other's write — the race resolves correctly, and the CAS ensures only one of them claims the item.

-todo: do we need to add that without the fence, nothing actually happens like they both wont et the smae lement, CAS will catch everything  ?? but the fence just makes sure the loser dont not waste time going to CAS, there by derailing performance
+One thing worth being honest about: without the fence, the CAS would still prevent both threads from claiming the same item.
+The CAS is the true safety net — only one thread can successfully advance `front`, so correctness is preserved either way.

+The fence is about performance, not safety.
+Without it, a thread might decrement `back`, fail to see the thief's update to `front` due to reordering, conclude the deque is empty, then proceed to the CAS only to lose it  wasting the round trip to the CAS entirely.
+The fence ensures that by the time either thread checks the other's index, they are seeing a consistent enough view of the world to make a good decision before committing.
+Fewer wasted CAS attempts means less contention on `front`,which matters when you have 32 threads all potentially stealing at.once.

 ---